-David Nigel Lloyd is a Kenyan-born English folk singer who lives in far Northern California.
-A Non-Traditional Traditionalist, he has performed in England, Ireland, Canada and throughout the United States.
+Known in certain circles as an iconoclastic loner of Acid Folk, David Nigel Lloyd is a Kenyan-born Englishman living in far northern California.
 “Lloyd,” the British magazine Folk Roots once wrote, “uses traditional tunes and themes where it suits his purposes.”
-In 2011, he was an Official Showcase Performer at the Folk Alliance International Conference in Memphis, Tennessee.
+In 2011, he was an Official Showcase Performer at the Folk Alliance International Conference in Memphis, TN.
+Currently emerging from three stints of hand surgery, the 63 year-old DNL has performed in England, Ireland, Canada and throughout the United States.

 With his “spirited singing and full-bodied playing,” (Dirty Linen) “Lloyd is as much American influenced as British” (Steve Hochman, The LA Times).
 He accompanies himself on guitar and the 8-stringed octar.
 In performance, he often introduces his songs with an ornate joke, a true tale or —to keep things honest— an outrageous lie.
 As the LA Weekly once wrote, “Lloyd is some serious traditional fun.”

 In 2015, DNL performed at house concerts, community centers, NPR stations, bookstores, folk clubs and art centers from California to British Columbia.
-In 2016, while recovering from hand surgery, he concentrated on completing four recording projects.
+In 2016, after the first surgery on his hand, he concentrated on completing four recording projects.
 Two of the projects began 40 years ago during DNL’s unlikely beginnings in LA’s nascent New Wave scene.
 The other two consist of more recent explorations —a culmination of 20 years as a solo acoustic performer.

-Non Traditional Traditionalism, a sub-genre of Psychedelic (or Acid) Folk, originated in the mid-60s in Britain.
+Realizing only recently that he was an Acid Folky, DNL preferred the label Non Traditional Traditionalism, itself a sub-genre of Psychedelic (or Acid) Folk.
+It originated in the mid-60s in Britain.
 There, innovative singer/guitarists like Martin Carthy, the above-mentioned Robin Williamson and the late Bert Jansch, saw the ballads, the blues, beat poetry, ragas, Zen teaching tales etc. as aspects of the same thing: a new popular song.
 Often as not they were fine song poets, too.
 Lloyd is firmly in their non-tradition.

 Though he sometimes sings traditional songs as he finds them, DNL often overlays them with new but related lyrics.
 In them, the olde Anglo-Celtic pantheon of demon knights, faerie queens and divine drunkards are often found wandering the deserts, mountains and boomtowns of Southern California where DNL lived for 35 years.
+Sometimes they travel well beyond the bounds of what traditional songs should sound like.
 In DNL’s hands, for example, a Bronze Age Irish berserker finds himself far from home, lost in a Country and Western song.
+In “Tim Lane,” the medieval knight Tam Linn, stolen by fairies, becomes a cowboy abducted by aliens.
 “A strongly individual musical and poetic mind is at work here.” (beGlad, UK)

 Calling it a neglected classic of “killer arrangements . . . dense with poetry and an unusual blend of witty modesty,” Yoga Records reissued DNL’s 1984 album, Dark Ages, in 2008.
 In 1992, DNL played Feste in the bizarre feature film, Shakespeare’s Plan 12 From Outer Space (Twelfth Night).
 Appearing with Kay Lenz, Buck Henry and Billy Hayes (of Midnight Express fame), DNL rewrote the music to the play’s seven songs.